-Research and Development, Patents and Licenses, Etc.
+C. Research and Development, Patents and Licenses, Etc.

-For information concerning our research and development policies and a description of the amount spent during each of the last three fiscal years on company-sponsored research and development activities, see "Operating and Financial Review and Prospects- Results of Operation."
+For information concerning our research and development policies and a description of the amount spent during each of the last three fiscal years on company-sponsored research and development activities, see "Item 5.
+Operating and Financial Review and Prospects-Operating Results."

-Trend Information.
+D. Trend Information.

 We are a development stage company and it is not possible for us to predict with any degree of accuracy the outcome of our research, development or commercialization efforts.
 As such, it is not possible for us to predict with any degree of accuracy any significant trends, uncertainties, demands, commitments or events that are reasonably likely to have a material effect on our net sales or revenues, income from continuing operations, profitability, liquidity or capital resources, or that would cause financial information to not necessarily be indicative of future operating results or financial condition.
-However, to the extent possible, certain trends, uncertainties, demands, commitments and events are identified in the preceding subsections of this Operating and Financial Review and Prospects.
+However, to the extent possible, certain trends, uncertainties, demands, commitments and events are identified in the preceding subsections of this Item 5.

-Off-Balance Sheet Arrangements.
+E. Off-Balance Sheet Arrangements.